Members' Weekend and Plant Exchange 2026 in Suffolk

 After a buffet lunch in the beautiful barn, we will enjoy talks by 3 great speakers:

-· Roderick Newton - Plant Heritage Chairman, who has a National Collection of pre 1950 Bearded Irises of around 550 varieties built up over 50 years.
+· Roderick Newton - Plant Heritage Chairman, who has a National Collection of pre 1950 Bearded Irises of around 550 varieties built up over 50 years, as well as lots of other fascinating plants.

 · Lady Tollemache - Garden designer, creator of the modern gardens at Helmingham hall, Chelsea Gold Medal winner and member of the RHS Herbaceous Plant Expert Group

 We will round off the day with refreshments.
 Plants from the Plant Exchange will be ready to collect by 4.00 pm.
-If you have not been involved before, find out more here Plant Exchange.
-If you would like free, rare and unusual plants, remember to put in your requests when the list opens in January.
+If you have not been involved before, find out more here: Plant Exchange.
+Offers were made in the autumn and requests were submitted in Jan/Feb.
+The team are now matching these up.

-Sunday 7th June there will be plenty more gardens and places for you to visit.
-More information will be added here shortly.
+Sunday 7th June there will be plenty more gardens and places for you to visit - see the note above for more information.

-If you have any questions, please just let us know and we will do our best to help.
+If you have any questions, please just let us know (email membership@plantheritage.org.uk) and we will do our best to help.